-Currently, the Reserve is essentially "taking up" all water not used for domestic or irrigation purposed in order to maintain the current ecological state of the river: It is possible that water could be made available for domestic allocation through a downward adjustment or refinement of the quantity of water allocated to the ecological Reserve.
-This scenario would more than adequately meet the water resource requirement for Hazyview over the planning period but will require buy in from stakeholders.
+Currently, the Reserve is essentially "taking up" all "surplus" water in order to maintain the current ecological state of the river: it is likely that water could be made available for domestic allocation through a downward adjustment or refinement of the quantity of water allocated to the ecological Reserve.
+This scenario would more than adequately meet the water resource requirement for Hazyview over the planning period, (see Error!
+Reference source not found.).
+The challenge, however, will be obtaining buy-in from all stakeholders.
 It is therefore considered as an option only if the available yield from the reduction of irrigation demand is insufficient to balance Hazyview's water use and water requirements.
 It is important to note that the additional yield obtained from the lowering of the amount allocated to the Reserve would also benefit the WDC of Nsikazi North, downstream of Hazyview.